Junior J. Spurrier: Later life and death

 Spurrier was noted as an extraordinarily brave and independent prankster who often clashed with his commanders, and went absent without leave several times during his service.
 Discharged after World War II, he attempted to go into business and had a brief stint as a pitcher with the Galax Leafs of the Class D Blue Ridge League before re-enlisting in the U.S. Army in 1947.
 He was elevated to the rank of technical sergeant and placed on recruiting duty.
-He had a severe problem with alcohol, and was demoted to the rank of private in 1950; Spurrier deserted his post during the Korean War and the Army gave him a honorable discharge in 1951 rather than court-martial him.
+He had a severe problem with alcohol, and was demoted to the rank of private in 1950; Spurrier deserted his post during the Korean War and the Army gave him an honorable discharge in 1951 rather than court-martial him.

 Spurrier had a turbulent and remarkable life after the military.
 He had a difficult time adjusting to civilian life, possibly due to posttraumatic stress disorder, and had several run-ins with the law in Virginia and Maryland.
 He eventually served three jail sentences, being released for the last time in 1969.
 Spurrier became a teetotaler, ran a radio and television repair business, and retired to a cabin in eastern Tennessee.

 Junior J. Spurrier died in relative obscurity on February 25, 1984, at the age of 61 after a lengthy illness.
 He was survived by a brother, a sister, and a daughter.
 He is buried in Mountain Home National Cemetery (Section HH, Row 15, Grave 8), in Johnson City, Tennessee.

 A memorial to Spurrier was dedicated at the Mercer County War Museum on July 2, 2006.
-Several of Spurrier's original awards were believed lost, but were located in November 2011 by Granville, West Virginia, police chief Craig Corkrean, in a safe belonging to his late father.
+Several of Spurrier's original awards were believed lost, but were located in November 2011.
 Spurrier's Medal of Honor and other medals were presented to his two surviving sisters in a ceremony held on December 2, 2011.